Wallaroo Command-Line Options

 When running a Wallaroo application, we use some of the following command line parameters (a star indicates it is required, a plus that it is required for multi-worker runs):

 --control/-c *[Sets address for initializer control channel; sets control address to connect to for non-initializers] --data/-d *[Sets address for initializer data channel] --my-control [Optionally sets address for my data channel] --my-data [Optionally sets address for my data channel] --external/-e [Sets address for external message channel] --worker-count/-w +[Sets cluster initializer\'s total number of workers, including cluster initializer itself] --name/-n +[Sets name for this worker.
 Initializer will overwrite this name with "initializer"] --metrics/-m *[Sets address for external metrics (e.g. monitoring hub)] --cluster-initializer/-t *[Sets this process as the cluster initializing process (that status is meaningless after init is done)] --resilience-dir/-r [Sets directory to write resilience files to, e.g. -r /tmp/data (no trailing slash)] --log-rotation [Enables log rotation.
 Default: off] --event-log-file-size/-l [Optionally set a file size for triggering event log file rotation.
 If no file size is set, log rotation is only triggered by external control messages sent to the address used with --external] --join/j [When a new worker is joining a running cluster, pass the control channel address of any worker as the value for this parameter] --stop-world/u [Sets pause before state migration after the stop the world]

 Wallaroo currently supports one source per pipeline, which is setup by the application code.
-Each pipeline may have at most one sink, which is also set up by the application code.
+Each pipeline may have one or more sinks, each of which is also set up by the application code.

 In order to monitor metrics, the target address for metrics data should be defined via the